NSMau/swift-book-es/TSPL.docc/LanguageGuide/StringsAndCharacters.md

 Swift provides several different ways to access Unicode representations of strings.
 You can iterate over the string with a `for`-`in` statement, to access its individual `Character` values as Unicode extended grapheme clusters.
-This process is described in <doc:StringsAndCharacters#Working-with-Characters>.
+This process is described in <doc:CadenasYCaracteres#Trabajando-con-caracteres>.

 Alternatively, access a `String` value in one of three other Unicode-compliant representations: